Haagerup property for wreath products constructed with Thompson's groups: Introduction

 The main technical difficulty of the proof of Theorem \ref{THA} resides in steps one and three; in particular in showing that the coefficients are vanishing at infinity.
-In step one, we define functors from binary symmetric forests to Hilbert spaces such that the image of a tree with $n+1$ leaves is a sum of $2^n$ operators that we apply to a fix vector obtaining a sum of $2^n$ vectors.
+In step one, we define functors $\Phi:\cF\to\Hilb$ from binary forests to Hilbert spaces such that the image $\Phi(t)$ of a tree $t$ with $n+1$ leaves is a sum of $2^n$ operators.
+We let this operator acting on a vector obtaining a sum of $2^n$ vectors.
 To this functor we associate a coefficient for Thompson's group $V$ where a group element described by a fraction of symmetric trees with $n+1$ leaves is sent to $2^n\times 2^n$ inner products of vectors.
-We show that if the fraction is reduced and $n$ goes to infinity, then most of those inner products are equal to zero implying that the coefficient vanishes at infinity.
+We show that if the fraction is irreducible, then most of those inner products are equal to zero implying that the coefficient vanishes at infinity.
 In step three we adapt this strategy to a larger category where leaves of trees are decorated with element of the group $\Ga$ that requires the introduction of more sophisticated functors.
 This extension of step one is not straightforward.
 One of the main difficulty comes from the fact that fractions of decorated trees are harder to reduce.
 For example, there exists a sequence of tree $t_n$ with $n$ leaves such that $\dfrac{g_nt_n}{t_n}$ is a reduced fraction where $g_n$ has only one nontrivial entry equal to a fix $x\in\Ga$ (see Section \ref{sec:largercat} for notations).
 If we forget $g_n$, then the fraction $\dfrac{t_n}{t_n}$ corresponds to the trivial element of Thompson's group $F$.
 Therefore, a naive construction of a functor that would treat independently data of trees and elements of $\Ga$ cannot produce coefficients that vanishes at infinity since it will send $\dfrac{g_nt_n}{t_n}$ to a nonzero quantity depending only on $x$.

 The argument works identically for \textit{countable} and \textit{uncountable} discrete groups $\Ga$.
-Interestingly, the coefficients of Thompson's group $V$ appearing in step one are not the one constructed by Farley nor the one previously constructed by the author and Jones but coincide when we restrict those coefficients to the smaller Thompson's group $T$, see Remark \ref{rem:Farley}, \cite{Farley03-H,Brot-Jones18-1}.
+Interestingly, the coefficients of Thompson's group $V$ appearing in step one are not the one constructed by Farley nor the one previously constructed by the author and Jones but coincide when we restrict those coefficients to the smaller Thompson's group $T$, see Remark \ref{rem:Farley} and the original articles \cite{Farley03-H,Brothier-Jones19}.